sevenlabs-hq/carbon/examples/raydium-alerts/README.md

 cargo run --release
 ```

-This will start the Geyser client and the pipeline will begin processing transactions for the specified program ID (`PUMPFUN_PROGRAM_ID`).
+This will start the Geyser client and the pipeline will begin processing transactions for the specified program ID (`RAYDIUM_AMM_V4_PROGRAM_ID`).

 ## Metrics